-Designed to meet individual needs of the graduate student who is preparing his/her thesis.
+Designed to meet individual needs of the graduate student who is preparing his/her action research study.
 This course is generally taken during the spring semester.
-Course prerequisite is successful completion of EDUC 6100.
 Candidates implement, evaluate and synthesize theoretically-based instruction through a structured critique based on their own applied classroom action research.
 A field visit by the professor at the M.Ed. candidate's study site school is required to review the study's design, setting, and data collection procedures.
-Pre-requisite: EDUC 6100.
+Candidates are expected to complete their studies by the end of the course.

-EDUC 6300 Graduate Thesis Seminar (3)
+EDUC 6300 Graduate Seminar (3)